simonmcmillan/bakery/readme.md

 2. yarn run start

+3. Make sure you have node installed, any version after 6 should do.

-3. in postman or curl or something:
+4. in postman or curl or something:

 POST body to `http://localhost:3000/bakery/` with type 'application/json' the following :